naijovan/Power-BI-Sales-Profit-Dashboard/README.md

 This Power BI project analyses sales and profit performance across countries, products, customer segments, and time periods.

-The goal of this project is to build an interactive dashboard that helps users understand overall business performance, identify top-performing products and segments, and analyse sales trends over time.
+The goal of this project is to build an interactive dashboard that helps users understand overall business performance, identify top-performing products and segments and analyse sales trends over time.

 ## Dashboard Preview